To get through it (and remain sane) it’s vital to research and prepare thoroughly - and you can start by reading this guide on how to buy a property.

 In May 2019, online property portal, Zoopla, released data showing that the average gap between the asking price and the achieved price is 3.9%.
 In more expensive areas like London or Oxford, the average gap is more like 5 or 6%.

-Research how much other similar properties in the area have recently sold for.
-Check those numbers when deciding your own offer and use them when negotiating the house price.
+Research how much other similar properties in the area have recently sold for using sites such as NetHousePrices.com.

-If the seller accepts your first offer, you went too high!
 Keep an eye on the property to see how long it's been on the market and for what price.
-Has the seller already had to lower it?
-Knowing all of this puts you in a stronger position.

 After a bit of back and forth with the agent, the seller will hopefully accept your offer.

-Once your offer has been accepted, get a homebuying survey.
+Once your offer has been accepted, you can organise a homebuying survey.
 Your surveyor will let you know of any major or minor problems with the property.